timarcher/Drone/wiki/Drone-Wiki.md

 - [Battery](Battery.md)
 - [Ardupilot Config](Arudpilot.md)
 -->

+# Full ArduPilot Configuration Summary
+- [ArduPilot Configuration](ArduPilot-Config/ArduPilot-Config.md) - This page contains a consolidated list of the all of the configuration done in ArduPilot throughout the videos.

 # YouTube Play list
 All of the YouTube videos linked in this wiki are organized into a [single playlist](https://www.youtube.com/playlist?list=PLT3XAJfSsN4FFodHkPWbuXHesVJ0ILG6v) you can watch as well.